WillTheFarmer/apache-logs-to-mysql/.github/README.md

 To minimize data exposure and breach risks create a database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
 ### 4. Run Application

+`config.json` has Processes and Observers configured to share folders.
+Some processes look in folders for unprocessed files.
+All Observers watch for the arrival of new unprocessed files in a directory path.

 Run `files_watch.py` then add file or files to a configured folder. `main:process_files` will process ONLY the added files.

-Each Observer has a subset Process list (processIDs) from `config.json` Processes collection.
+Each Observer has a Process list (processIDs) subset from `config.json` Processes collection.
 This Process subset and file(s) are passed to `main:process_files` which overrides configured Process executions.

 When `main:process_files` is passed parameters it requires a Process list (processID) to execute.

-Multiple folders and formats can be processed running different Observers with properties for different log formats.
+Multiple folders and formats can be processed running different Observers with properties for different log formats and paths.

 Run `files_import.py` to ingest all unprocessed files in all comfigured folders.
 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.

-`config.json` has Processes and Observers configured to share folders.

 `files_import.py` executes `main:process_files` which runs the Processes.